Hey there, this post contains affiliate links. If you purchase through these links, I may earn a small commission at no additional cost to you.

 - Who + Did + What + When

-Irregular Verbs Past Participle
+Irregular Verbs In the Past Participle

 The Past Participle, unlike the Past Simple, has many more uses in English.
 The past participle is the form the main verb takes in any perfect tense, but there’s more to it than that.